7.8. Runtime Configuration¶

 geomesa-site.xml from the classpath (if available), and use any properties configured there.

-Each tools distribution contains a template file with the default settings at
+Each tools distribution contains a template file at

 instead copy the desired configurations into